19hours/sg-statutes/Acts/Income Tax Act.md

 [49/2004]

-(10) No rebate shall be allowed under this section in respect of a child who —

-(a) at the time of his birth or adoption or the marriage of his natural parents (as the case may be), has more than 3 other siblings who are members of the same household; or
+(10) No rebate shall be allowed under this section for the year of assessment 2008 or a preceding year of assessment, in respect of a child who at the time of his birth or adoption or the marriage of his natural parents (as the case may be), has more than 3 other siblings who are members of the same household.

+[Act 34/2008, wef Y/A 2009 & Sub Ys/A:2008-ACT-34]

-(b) is adopted by an individual before the individual is married.
+(10A) No rebate shall be allowed under this section in respect of a child who is adopted by an individual before the individual is married.

-[49/2004; 7/2007]
+[Act 34/2008, wef Y/A 2009 & Sub Ys/A:2008-ACT-34]

 (11) In this section —

+“first child of the family” means a child of the family who —

+(a) is a citizen of Singapore at the time of his birth or adoption or the marriage of his natural parents (as the case may be), or within 12 months thereafter; and

+(b) at the time of his birth, adoption or the marriage of his natural parents (as the case may be), has no other sibling who is a member of the same household;

+[Act 34/2008, wef Y/A 2009 & Sub Ys/A:2008-ACT-34]

 “second child of the family” means a child of the family who —